-If a council prefers to conduct their own Charity, Unity, and Fraternity Degree, and needs help getting started all they have to do is contact me.
+If a council prefers to conduct their own Charity, Unity, and Fraternity Degree, and needs help getting started they should contact their District Deputy or a State Officer.
+They can also go online at kofc.org and search on ceremonials.
 The new degree is also available on the Supreme website on Demand.